 Alison runs a small training business with her husband and and has lived in Frome for over thirty years.

-Alison is also a Frome Town Councillor and is Chair of Fair Housing for Frome.
+Vicki is a professional musician and writer, she moved to Frome in 2013.
 Vicki is a founding member and vice chair of Fair Housing for Frome, she was previously on the steering group of the Frome Landlords Association and has a long term interest in providing genuinely affordable housing.

 Tim has lived in Frome for 13 years and has been involved with community led housing for much of that time.
 He has been Chair of Oakfield Academy governing board until 2018, was a founding director of Frome Renewable Energy Company, and has also been a director of ECOS Trust, a charity that promoted sustainable house building.